NativeScript/docs-v7/tutorial/ng-chapter-3.md

 }
 ```

-This code hits one of our existing backend endpoints, and stores off a authentication token that we’ll use later in this guide.
+This code hits one of our existing backend endpoints, and stores off an authentication token that we’ll use later in this guide.

 To use this `login()` function, return to `app/pages/login/login.component.ts`, and add the following import to the top of the file: